Coolie: Abolition of slavery and rise of the coolie trade

 A number of contemporary and modern historians noted the influence of the old form of colonial slavery on the coolie system.
-The coolie trade, much like the slave trade, was intended to provide a labor force for colonial plantations in the Americas and the Pacific which cash crops high in demand across the Atlantic World.
-Coolies frequently worked on slave plantations which had been previously worked by enslaved Africans, and similarly brutal treatment could be meted out by plantation overseers in response to real or perceived offences.
+The coolie trade, much like the slave trade, was intended to provide a labour force for colonial plantations in the Americas and the Pacific whose cash crops were in high demand across the Atlantic World.
+Coolies frequently worked on slave plantations which had been previously worked by African slaves, and similarly brutal treatment could be meted out by plantation overseers in response to real or perceived offences.
 On some Caribbean plantations, the numbers of coolies present could reach up to six hundred.
-In 1878, historian W. L. Distant wrote an article for the Journal of the Royal Anthropological Institute, detailing his time spent on West Indian plantations observing the work ethic and behaviors of coolies, and noted that many overseers believed that Asian coolies much like enslaved Africans held an affinity for labour-intensive outdoor labor work.
-The views of overseers towards coolies differed based on ethnicity: Chinese and Japanese coolies were perceived to be harder working, more unified as a labor force, and maintained better hygiene habits in comparison to Indian laborers, who were viewed as being lower in status and treated as children who required constant supervision.
+In 1878, historian W. L. Distant wrote an article for the Journal of the Royal Anthropological Institute, detailing his time spent on West Indian plantations observing the work ethic and behaviours of coolies, and noted that many overseers believed that Asian coolies, much like African slaves, held an affinity for intensive outdoor labour work.
+The views of overseers towards coolies differed based on ethnicity: Chinese and Japanese coolies were perceived to be harder working, more unified as a labour force, and maintained better hygiene habits in comparison to Indian labourers, who were viewed as being lower in status and treated as children who required constant supervision.

-Debates over coolie labor
+Debates over coolie labour

-Unlike slavery, coolie labor was, in theory, under contract, consensual, paid, and temporary, with the coolie able to regain complete freedom after their term of service.
-Regulations were put in place as early as 1837 by the British authorities in India to safeguard these principles of voluntary, contractual work and safe and sanitary transportation.
-The Chinese government also made efforts to secure the well-being of their nation's workers, with representations being made to relevant governments around the world.
-Some Western abolitionists saw coolie labor as paving the way towards abolition, to gradually and peacefully replace African slave labor without loss of profit.
-However, other abolitionist groups and individuals such as the British Anti-Slavery Society and British and Foreign Anti-Slavery Society along with American abolitionist William Lloyd Garrison were highly critical of coolie labor.
-Proslavery advocates, particularly in the Southern United States, condemned coolie labor, but used it to argue against the abolition of American slavery, claiming the latter was more "humane" than the former.
+Unlike slavery, coolie labour was (in theory) under contract, consensual, paid, and temporary, with the coolie able to regain complete freedom after their term of service.
+Regulations were put in place as early as 1837 by the British authorities in India to safeguard these principles of voluntary, contractual work and safe, sanitary transportation.
+The Chinese government also made efforts to secure the well-being of their nation's workers, with representatives being sent to relevant governments around the world.
+Some Western abolitionists saw coolie labour as paving the way towards abolition, to gradually and peacefully replace African slave labour without loss of profit.
+However, other abolitionist groups and individuals – such as the British Anti-Slavery Society and the British and Foreign Anti-Slavery Society, along with American abolitionist William Lloyd Garrison – were highly critical of coolie labour.
+Proslavery advocates, particularly in the Southern United States, condemned coolie labour but used it to argue against the abolition of American slavery, claiming the latter was more "humane" than the former.

 In practice, however, as many opponents of the system argued, abuse and violence in the coolie trade was rampant.
-Some of these laborers signed employment contracts based on misleading promises, while others were kidnapped and sold into servitude; some were victims of clan violence whose captors sold them to coolie merchants, while others sold themselves to pay off gambling debts.
-For those who did sign on voluntarily, they generally signed on for a period of two to five years.
+Some of these labourers signed employment contracts based on misleading promises, while others were kidnapped and sold into servitude; some were victims of clan violence whose captors sold them to coolie merchants, while others sold themselves to pay off gambling debts.
+Those who did sign on voluntarily generally had contracts of two to five years.
 In addition to having their passage paid for, coolies were also paid under twenty cents per day on average.
-However, in certain regions roughly a dollar would be taken from coolies every month in order to pay off their debts.
+However, in certain regions, roughly a dollar would be taken from coolies every month in order to pay off their debts.